2024-2025 Academic Catalog

 The Office of the Provost at Norfolk State University bears leadership responsibility for the academic focus of the institution.
 The Office plays a central role in the articulation, development, initiation and continuing support of the educational philosophy of Norfolk State University which is articulated in its mission: “Through exemplary teaching, scholarship, and outreach, Norfolk State University transforms lives and communities by empowering individuals to maximize their potential, creating lifelong learners equipped to be engaged leaders and productive global citizens.”

 The Office is made up of two colleges, three professional schools, an off-campus center, and academic support programs.
 The colleges are the College of Liberal Arts and the College of Science, Engineering, and Technology.
 The schools are the School of Business, the School of Education, and the Ethelyn R. Strong School of Social Work.
-Thirty-one bachelor’s degree programs, one associate degree program, seventeen master’s degree programs, and three doctoral degree programs are offered through these colleges and schools.
+One associate degree program, thirty-one bachelor’s degree programs, seventeen master’s degree programs, and three doctoral degree programs are offered through these colleges and schools.
 Continuing Norfolk State University’s tradition of service, the Office of the Provost promotes and encourages community involvement.
 The Office of the Provost provides a variety of programs and opportunities in which the students, faculty, and staff may demonstrate altruistic spirit.

 The goal of student success guides all academic policies and processes.
 The Office of the Provost is committed to student mastery of subject matter, the acquisition of liberal knowledge, and the development of competence in students’ career fields.
 The leadership of the Office of the Provost works in concert with the faculty to ensure that the curriculum supports the University’s mission and strategic imperatives.